Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 The Arts & Crafts Philosophy

-As many social movements do, Arts & Crafts began with a revolt – an intellectual and philosophical rebellion against the heady excesses of the late Victorian age.
+Arts & Crafts house styles did not just appear.
+They were part of a larger social movement that began as a revolt – an intellectual and philosophical rebellion against the heady excesses of the late Victorian age.

 Victorian architecture celebrated the abundance made possible by mass production and industrialization.